ruslanzharkov/nodejs-shopping-cart/README.md

 ## Migrations

-Current app implementation doesn't have UI for adding new products, <br/>
+Current app implementation doesn't have a UI for adding new products, but you can run script with migrations to add some products into DB and receive it from the application's UI.
-but you can run script with migrations for add some data into DB and get it from UI.
+Make sure MongoDB is installed and running first.

 ```npm
 npm run migration:write